juvu/DayTrade-SwingTrade/TradingTickers.md

 	* Bounces

 ## Listed stock breakouts
+* Resistance with no volume at those days does not matter as much
 * Daily chart
 	* Similar to OTC breakouts
 		* Major resistance level held for more than 2 days